Quick Menu

 Explore Old & New Delhi

-After Breakfast – We will start our morning tour with a visit to 17th century Old Delhi.
+After Breakfast – We will start our morning tour with a visit to 17th-century Old Delhi.
 Visit the Jama Mosque, the royal mosque built by the Mughal Emperor, Shah Jahan in 1656.
-We will take a bicycle rickshaw ride through the narrow lanes of Chandni Chowk, the spine of Old Delhi that houses the spice market and jeweler’s lane and then drive past Red Fort (a UNESCO World Heritage Site) followed by a visit to Humayun’s tomb.
-Emperor Humayun’s was the second Mughal Emperor of India.
-The tomb was built by his widow in 1569-70, 14 years after his death, at a cost of 1.5 million rupees.
+We will take a bicycle rickshaw ride through the narrow lanes of Chandni Chowk, the spine of Old Delhi that houses the spice market and jeweler’s lane, and then drive past Red Fort (a UNESCO World Heritage Site) followed by a visit to Humayun’s tomb.
+The tomb was built by his widow in 1569-70, 14 years after his death, for 1.5 million rupees.
 It was later used for the burial of various members of the ruling family and contains some 150 graves.
-It has aptly been described as the necropolis of the Mughal dynasty
+It has aptly been described as the necropolis of the Mughal dynasty.

 Meals: Breakfast, DinnerAccommodation: Sheraton New Delhi HotelSheraton New Delhi Hotel